anooptm1999/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 BIOS  --- GRUB --- Kernel check the filemounts and hardware --- system files start to execute --- user able to see the terminal CLI

-BIOS is a firmware (integrated chip) that performs POST (Power-On Self-Test) to check basic hardware (CPU, RAM, peripherals).
+- BIOS is a firmware (integrated chip) that performs POST (Power-On Self-Test) to check basic hardware (CPU, RAM, peripherals).
-GRUB (or any bootloader) loads after BIOS.Look for Linux kernel image to load into memory.
+- GRUB (or any bootloader) loads after BIOS.Look for Linux kernel image to load into memory.
-Kernel is loaded into memory by GRUB.
+- Kernel is loaded into memory by GRUB.
-Kernel initializes hardware, mounts the root filesystem, and sets up basic drivers.
+- Kernel initializes hardware, mounts the root filesystem, and sets up basic drivers.
-Kernel then executes the first user-space process, usually SYSTEMD (PID 1) or init. after systemd starts the necessary getty/login service, the user sees a terminal (CLI) or GUI if a display manager is enabled.
+- Kernel then executes the first user-space process, usually SYSTEMD (PID 1) or init.
+- after systemd starts the necessary process get starts/rest all services starts, the user sees a terminal (CLI) or GUI if a display manager is enabled.